KidkArolis/healthier/README.md

 - eslint-config-standard
 - eslint-config-standard-jsx
 - eslint-config-prettier
-- eslint-plugin-prettier – to format code when using `--fix` flag

 Which in turn depend on the following plugins:

 - eslint-plugin-import
 - eslint-plugin-node
-- eslint-plugin-prettier
 - eslint-plugin-promise
 - eslint-plugin-react
 - eslint-plugin-standard